-This article is due for a major overhaul.
+This article is due for a major overhaul (partially for the reasons discussed here).
 There are a couple things in here I don’t entirely agree with anymore.
-Mainly pay attention to the mechanistic stuff (the importance of myonuclei and satellite cells), and its implications for “muscle memory.”
 Based on some more recent research, I’m less confident about time off resulting in enhanced hypertrophy once you resume training (though I think the mechanism is still plausible, and I’d still like to see it tested on well-trained lifters).

 What you’re getting yourself into